Marcin-Charzynski/aml-etl-regulatory-simulation/data-model.md

 The SQLite database is created using a Python script that:

-* Generates 10,000 customers (with realistic names, birthdates, and risk categories)
+- Generate 10,000 customers with realistic attributes
-* Links each customer to 1–3 accounts
+- Link each customer to 1–3 bank accounts
-* Populates each account with 50–200 randomized transactions (simulating deposits, transfers, foreign exchanges, etc.)
+- Populate each account with 50–200 transactions
-* Adds a watchlist of 20 suspicious entities
+- Add a watchlist of 20 high-risk entities
-* Prepares an empty **flagged_txns** table for rule-based AML detection
+- Prepares an empty **flagged_txns** table for downstream AML rules

 Example connection setup: